No Products in the Cart

 You have two options:

-The process is super easy, and feels even better when you take advantage of Clek’s coupon options, which can be redeemed toward a future purchase on cleckinc.com, and ensures that the car seat’s plastic, metal, and nylon are recycled.
+The process to recycle your old car seat is super easy, and feels even better when you take advantage of Clek’s coupon options, which can be redeemed toward a future purchase on clekinc.com, and ensures that the car seat’s plastic, metal, and nylon are recycled.